English 101 | Professor Meehan

 Purpose: To engage in the development and revision of a critical argument in writing that responds to a problem relating to the texts and ideas we are exploring in the course.
 In other words, you will be developing in each assignment a thesis-governed essay.
 In addition, the purpose in each case will be to focus in on a particular element of critical writing and thinking (what I take Emerson to mean by “creative reading” that will enable you to practice and develop the arts, or what we would now call the “mechanics,” of effective writing for use in any of your college courses, and beyond.
 These are the learning focal points we will address one at a time, using terms from classical rhetoric: ethos, pathos, logos.

-Format: The writing projects should be approximately 3-5 double-spaced pages (12 point font, standard margins) or 750-1250 words (approximately 250 words per page), unless otherwise noted.
+Format: The writing projects should be approximately 5 double-spaced pages (12 point font, standard margins) or 1000 words, unless otherwise noted. [“Approximately” means that a project much shorter or much longer than 5 pages is likely in need of further revision].
 Each project will be submitted to Canvas as well as posted to your blog.
 The copy uploaded to Canvas must include this preface either on the document or submitted in a comment.
 The preface includes:

 - What the project is: Abstract of your argument (2-3 sentences).